nmset/S7/README.md

 Right click on the 'Scan' button to set the device properties.

-'Ctrl - right' click on the 'Scan' button to define stamps.
+'Ctrl - right click' on the 'Scan' button to define stamps.

 Press 'Esc' to cancel and reset a scan project.

+Press 'Ctrl + N' to open a new window.

+Press 'Ctrl + Q' to close a window.

 Outputs: